westernflyer/ek80/README.md

 ## Requirements

 Python 3.12 or 3.13.
 This requirement is due to echopype.
-As of 11/14/2025, Python 3.14 does not work because the virtual environment does not build properly.
+As of 11/14/2025, the virtual environment will not build properly under Python 3.14.

 Package `echopype` v0.11 or later.
 Version 0.10 does not include some functions that these scripts use.